How We Scored Wired For Wine — 90+ Club

 The International Range

-This is a genuinely international selection, not one that uses “international” as cover for six California wines and one token Malbec.
-Recent shipments have included French Burgundy-style Chardonnay, a Spanish Garnacha that was one of the better values I’ve seen at any price point, Sardinian Vermentino, South African Chenin Blanc, and an Argentine Malbec from a higher-altitude producer than the usual Mendoza benchmarks.
+This is a genuinely international selection.
+Recent shipments have included French Burgundy-style Chardonnay, a Spanish Garnacha that was one of the better values I’ve seen at any price point, Sardinian Vermentino, South African Chenin Blanc, and an Argentine Malbec from a higher-altitude producer.
 The variety is real.

 What’s Missing